electro-creative-workshop/electro-privacy/README.md

 # Clorox OneTrust Do Not Share Integration

-The goal with this code is to simplify the integration into the WordPress and NextJS sites.
+This code is to simplify the integration of the second OneTrust modal into WordPress and NextJS sites.

 ## WordPress Sites

-1. Add this package as a project dependency in package.json
+1. Add this package as a project dependency in `package.json`

     - `"electro-privacy": "github:electro-creative-workshop/electro-privacy#semver:^1.0.0",`

 2. Load required JS & CSS from this package

-    - main.js:
+    - in `main.js`:
         - `import 'electro-privacy'`
-    - in scss/decoration/index.scss
+    - in `scss/decoration/index.scss`
         - `@import '../../../node_modules/electro-privacy/dist/electro-privacy';`

 3. Add to the footer near the "Cookie Settings" button: